Table of Contents

 Critical HR skills to build, practice, and sustain

 The HR-specific skills that drive results will vary by role and level.
-However, HR professionals can pursue many relevant skills to improve their ability to drive meaningful upgrades and impacts on talent and business outcomes.
-The skills listed and described below cover the primary ones that differentiate good from great HR capabilities but rely upon a fundamental case of “core skills” that can be built upon.
+However, HR professionals can develop many relevant skills to improve their ability to drive meaningful improvements in talent and business outcomes.
+The skills listed and described below are the primary ones that differentiate good from great HR capabilities, but they rely on a fundamental set of “core skills” that can be built upon.

-All HR roles have a common starting point, which involves mastering the technical elements and requirements for their function.
-For example, verbal and written communication is essential for success in any role.
+All HR roles share a common starting point: mastering the technical elements and requirements of their function.
+For example, verbal and written communication are essential for success in any role.
 Administrative expertise – knowing the processes, systems, and policies associated with an HR function(s) is core to most roles.
 Legal and regulatory expertise is fundamental to creating and managing policies, practices, procedures, and strategies that comply with government obligations to avoid costly and time-consuming charges, investigations, litigation, and monetary or business penalties.
-The ability to research, act, and communicate with confidentiality and discretion are essential skills as they ensure that individually based issues and broader strategic plans and actions are handled with care until others outside the direct sphere of impact need to be aware.
+The ability to research, act, and communicate with confidentiality and discretion is an essential skill as they ensure that individually based issues and broader strategic plans and actions are handled with care until others outside the direct sphere of impact need to be aware.

 The more advanced HR skills that leading-edge teams and individuals rely upon are those associated with high-impact HR practices.
-The value of each of these to an organization is determined by an individual's role, level, and function, but when aggregated, it can reflect the strengths or weaknesses of an HR team or function.
+The value of each of these to an organization depends on an individual's role, level, and function, but when aggregated, they can reflect the strengths or weaknesses of an HR team or function.
 These advanced skills tend to occur in more tenured and mid-to–senior-level professionals and thus should be part of a formal development program.

 1. Critical thinking

 This is the skill people use to understand an issue and form a judgment or make a decision based on that understanding.
 Many take this process for granted, as decision-making can happen instantly.
-What is different is that in HR and business contexts, it involves a thoughtful and disciplined process of data collection and analysis of the available facts, evidence, and opinions that lead to an objectively formed judgment that leads to a well-informed conclusion, direction, or decision.
+What is different is that in HR and business contexts, it involves a thoughtful, disciplined process of data collection and analysis of available facts, evidence, and opinions, leading to an objectively formed judgment and a well-informed conclusion, direction, or decision.

 Advanced HR professionals and teams employ methods that cluster around formal HR performance consulting, organization development practices, and business process improvement practices such as Lean, Six Sigma, TQM, Kaizen, PDCA, and others.
 Associated with evidence-based HR (EBHR), this helps create a culture of objective problem identification and resolution, more robust alignment of HR solutions with business objectives, and higher credibility of the HR team as it deploys disciplined processes for problem resolution.